yizhang-nv/torch-dynamo-demo/README.md

 ### Custom Module

-For custom module, it seems that `replace_pattern` itself cannot register the module's parameters since it cannot handle the character `.` in the parameter's name.
+For the custom module, it seems that `replace_pattern` itself cannot register the module's parameters since it cannot handle the character `.` in the parameter's name.
 Example code: [replace_custom_module.py](https://github.com/yizhang-nv/torch-dynamo-demo/blob/main/replace_custom_module.py?ref_type=heads)

 ```
 torch._dynamo.exc.BackendCompilerFailed: backend='<backend.BackendClass object at 0x7f1429ea4820>' raised:
 KeyError: 'parameter name can\'t contain "."'
 ```

-The root cause maybe torch currently does not have a mapping system to map the parameters in the target pattern to the source pattern so that the rewrote graph cannot get the correct parameter in the original graph.
+The root cause may be torch currently does not have a mapping system to map the parameters in the target pattern to the source pattern so that the rewrote graph cannot get the correct parameter in the original graph.
 So emitting such error is a reasonable way.

 ### WAR

-There is an workaround for the above issue: change module's forward to a stateless function.
+There is a workaround for the above issue: change the module's forward to a stateless function.
 Example code: [replace_module_war.py](https://github.com/yizhang-nv/torch-dynamo-demo/blob/main/replace_module_war.py?ref_type=heads)

 ```python
 class CustomLinearModule(torch.nn.Module):